top of page

 Rachel Clarke and Henry Marsh will be the speakers.
 Rachel will be discussing her latest novel, The Story of a Heart.
 This is about organ donation - a medical marvel which allows events of great grief to one family to also be a lifesaving gift for another.
 Henry will be speaking about hospital architecture, and its relationship to healing, under the title - 'Why Are Hospitals So Horrible?'

-This event is supported by: The Department of English, University of Bristol; Elizabeth Blackwell Institute for Health Research at the University of Bristol; Royal College of General Practitioners; the Centre for Health, Humanities and Science, University of Bristol.
+This event is supported by: Faculty of Arts, Law and Social Sciences, University of Bristol; Bristol Medical School; The Department of English, University of Bristol; Elizabeth Blackwell Institute for Health Research at the University of Bristol; Royal College of General Practitioners; the Centre for Health, Humanities and Science, University of Bristol.

 bottom of page